 ST3: We have no good reason for thinking that the entailment relations we know of between possible goods and the permission of possible evils are representative of the entailment relations there are between possible goods and the permission of possible evils.

 ST4: We have no good reason for thinking that the total moral value or disvalue we perceive in certain complex states of affairs accurately reflects the total moral value or disvalue they really have.
-(Bergmann, 2012, pp. 11-12)
+(Bergmann 2012, pp. 11-12)

 Skeptical theists argue that ST1-4 render the noseeum inference unjustified: ST1-4 make it such that our lack of knowledge of a morally justifying reason for evil does not entail or make it probable that there is no such reason.
 Therefore, arguments from evil that rely on such an inference fail.
+(While I think ST1-4 are true and everyone ought to endorse them, I will not argue that here.
+The interested reader can consult Hendricks (2020a) for an argument for skeptical theism.)

 3. Skeptical Theists and Their Critics